espressif/esp-zigbee-sdk/examples/esp_zigbee_rcp/README.md

 ## Configure the project

-Before project configuration and build, make sure to set the correct chip target using `idf.py --preview set-target esp32h2`
+Before project configuration and build, make sure to set the correct chip target using `idf.py --preview set-target TARGET` command.

 ## Erase the NVRAM